-What to Include in Your RFP Cover Letter
+Here’s What to Include in an RFP Cover Letter

 You never get a second chance to make a first impression.
 The same is true when responding to Request for Proposal (RFP) opportunities.
-A successful RFP response establishes its tone immediately through a well-thought-out cover letter that provides a concise overview detailing to the reader exactly why your organization is best suited to meet the issuer’s needs.
+A successful RFP response establishes its tone immediately through a well-thought-out cover letter.
+RFP cover letters include an overview detailing why your organization is best suited to meet the issuer’s needs.

 An effective cover letter for a bid proposal sets clear expectations for your proposal from the start, which makes a world of difference in the eyes of a reviewer.
 So, the question evidently becomes how can you ensure your Request for Proposal’s cover letter is as impactful as possible?

-When responding to multiple RFPs it’s not uncommon to leverage standardized responses and templates.
-There’s nothing inherently problematic about reusing content, as long as it’s directly relevant to the bid at hand.
+When responding to multiple RFPs, it’s not uncommon to leverage standardized responses and templates.
+There’s nothing inherently problematic about including reused content as long as it’s directly relevant to the bid at hand.
 Problems present themselves when the writer neglects to tailor the cover letter response to the requesting organization.
-(There’s arguably nothing worse than accidentally forgetting to omit the name of another organization in your cover letter.)
+There’s arguably nothing worse than accidentally forgetting to omit the name of another organization in your cover letter.
+Just pay close attention to details and include bid-specific content in your response.

 If you’re responding to a potential government contract, you most likely want to keep things simple and straightforward.
 But, if you’re instead responding to an RFP from an innovative startup, some creativity through imagery won’t hurt.

 Imagine writing a letter to your mom.
 Now, imagine writing a letter to your best friend.
 Those letters are going to sound very different.
-They should.
-So should your RFP cover letters.
+They should, right?
+You’re matching their tones.
+So, include language that matches the tone of the bid in your RFP cover letters.

 Trust us, the person reviewing your bid response wants to know that real thought and effort were applied.
 Investing energy into providing a few personalized details in the RFP cover letter will pay dividends for your entire proposal.